MediaComem/comem-webdev/subjects/js-promises/README.md

 <!-- slide-column -->

-You can also use the `Promise.reject` shortcut.
+You can also use the `Promise.reject` shortcut:

 <!-- slide-column 65 -->